-In the last year we’ve met with dozens of research centers to discuss this question.
-We discovered that moving to an eRegulatory platform is much more than moving from paper to digital documents.
+In the last year we’ve met with dozens of research teams to discuss this question.
+In the process, we’ve discovered that moving to an eRegulatory platform is much more than moving from paper to digital documents.

-Formulating a site-wide strategy for eRegulatory means considering 1) the benefits you seek and 2) the transition costs you’re willing to support.
-We’ll explore both here.
+Formulating a site-wide strategy for eRegulatory means considering 1) the benefits you seek, 2) the transition costs you’re willing to support and 3) the integrations that must exist with your other technologies.
+We’ll explore those here.

-Benefits: The impact of eRegulatory.
 Getting rid of paper isn’t the reason to pursue an eRegulatory strategy.
 Instead, the benefits of eRegulatory are expressed by how your team improves once it moves on from paper.
-The positive changes fall into these categories.
+The positive changes fall into these categories: